studioml/studio/docs/README.rst

     pip install studioml

-Find more `details <docs/installation.rst>`__ on installation and the release process.
+Find more `details <docs/installation.rst>`__ on installation methods and the release process.

 Authentication
 --------------

-Currently Studio supports 2 methods of authentication: email / password and using a Google account.
-To use studio runner and studio ui in guest mode, in studio/default\_config.yaml, uncomment "guest: true" under the database section.
+Currently Studio supports 2 methods of authentication: `email / password <docs/authentication.rst#email--password-authentication>`__ and using a `Google account. <docs/authentication.rst#google-account-authentication>`__ To use studio runner and studio ui in guest mode, in studio/default\_config.yaml, uncomment "guest: true" under the database section.